mshibanami/redirect-web/docs/redirect-rule.md

 and it matches `https://google.com/hello`, then the destination URL will be `https://apple.com/hello`.

-You can also specify a custom URL scheme to open an app, such as `mailto:` to open the default email client.
-To specify an app, use the format `app:<bundle identifier>/<URL>`.
-For example, to open the Notion app with a specific page, use `app:notion://openPage?pageId=<page ID>`.
+You can also specify a custom URL scheme to open an app.
+These are examples of apps that support deep linking:

+- Figma: `figma://file/Your_Figma_ID`
+- Firefox: `firefox://open-url?url=https://example.com/hello`
+- Google Chrome: `googlechromes://example.com`
+- Microsoft Edge: `microsoft-edge://example.com`
+- Notion: `notion://www.notion.so/Your_Note_ID`
+- Slack: `slack://open`

 You can also specify the **Capture Group Processing** option to process the text captured by the pattern in the Redirect To option.
 Please see the details in the [Capture Group Processing](#capture-group-processing) section below.